 We note that the box-in-a-star approach does not allow direct calculations of absolute RV jitter and hence scaling from the box to the full stellar surface is necessary \citep[see e.g.][]{Shapiroetal2017}.
 Since we focus on the differential sensitivity of lines, we do not apply this scaling.

-We calculate spectra using MURaM 3D atmospheres under the assumption of local thermodynamic equilibrium, with the MPS-ATLAS code \citep{Witzkeetal2021}, using the atomic parameter lists from Vienna Atomic Line Database\footnote{https://vald.astro.uu.se/} \citep[see also][]{Piskunovetal1995,Ryabchikovaetal2015}.
+We calculate spectra using MURaM 3D atmospheres under the assumption of local thermodynamic equilibrium, with the MPS-ATLAS code \citep{Witzkeetal2021}, using the atomic parameter lists from the Vienna Atomic Line Database\footnote{https://vald.astro.uu.se/} \citep[see also][]{Piskunovetal1995,Ryabchikovaetal2015}.
 Radiative transfer calculations are carried out using the ray-by-ray approach.
 Here we employ only the disk center ($\mu=1.0$, where $\mu={\rm cos}(\theta)$ and $\theta$ is the angle between the direction to the observer and the local solar surface normal) spectra for further investigations.
-We have verified that the relative sensitivity of spectral lines remain essentially the same down to $\mu=0.3$, so we expect that our calculations are representative even for the disk-integrated case.
+The sensitivity of lines at other viewing angles is discussed in \app{app:viewingangle} where we argue that our disk center results are also representative for the disk-integrated case.